lll6924/wasserstein_autoencoder/README.md

 ## Warning

-There is a bug that some experiments may run into NAN if we use pretrain described in the original paper.
+There is a bug that some experiments may run into NAN.
+This becomes worse if we use pretrain described in the original paper.
 So this code deleted the pretrain.

 ## Prerequisites